In a world of rising inflation and ultra-low interest rates, we're often told that commodities can be some of the best plays. Whether it be...

 This fund has only 4 holdings, and is primarily a gold play.
 But, it does have exposure to 3 other metals, being silver, palladium, and platinum.

 In terms of exposure, at the time of writing around 60% is weighted to gold, 25.6% to silver, 9% to palladium, and 4% to platinum.

 The fund has management fees of 0.6%.
 So, you'll pay $6 per $1000 invested.
 Considering this gives you one click exposure to some of the most popular precious metals in the world, it's not an outrageous fee to pay.

-The fund has just shy of $1B in AUM and daily volume in excess of 40,000 shares a day.
+The fund has just over $1B and daily volume in excess of 45,000 shares a day.
 So, you should have no problem buying in and out of this commodity ETF.

 Who this commodity ETF is for: Those who want direct exposure to some of the worlds most popular precious metals.